evernym/mobile-sdk/docs/vcx/VcxErrors.md

 - CreateSchema:
     * code: **1041**
     * description: Cannot store Schema state object into the Object Cache
 - InvalidSchemaSeqNo:
     * code: **1040**
-    * description: Cannot find Schema on the Ledger for requested id
+  * description: Cannot get Schema from the Ledger
+  * causes:
+      * Schema for requested id does not exist on the Ledger
+      * Library is connected to different Ledger
 - DuplicationSchema:
     * code: **1088**
     * description: Cannot not create Schema as Ledger already contains schema for given DID, Version, and Name combination
     * tip: Use different version to create a Schema with the same name
+- SchemaNotFound:
+    * code: **1031**
+    * description: Cannot get Schema from the Ledger
+    * causes:
+        * Schema for requested id does not exist on the Ledger
+        * Library is connected to different Ledger
 - UnknownSchemaRejection:
     * code: **1094**
     * description: Schema transaction has been rejected on the Ledger